-For the awards based on TSR, the number of earned RSUs will be determined by comparing our TSR from the award date to the end of the three-year performance period ending December 31, 2022, with the TSR of each of the companies in the KBW Regional Bank Index over the performance period.
+For the awards based on TSR, the number of earned RSUs will be determined by comparing our TSR from the award date to the end of the three-year performance period ending December 31, 2023, with the TSR of each of the companies in the KBW Regional Bank Index over the performance period.
+For purposes of computing TSR, the beginning stock price will be the average stock price over the 20 trading days ending on the award date and the ending stock price will be the average stock price over the 20 trading days ending on the last day of the performance period.
 If our TSR over the performance period is below the 30th percentile when ranked against each of the peer companies, no RSUs will be earned.
 If the ranking is equal to the 30th percentile, 50% of the target RSUs will be earned.
 To the extent that our TSR is ranked above the 30th percentile, the number of earned target RSUs will be scaled up to 150% of the target restricted stock units for performance at or above the 70th percentile, so that 100% of the target RSUs will be earned for performance at the 50th percentile.

-For the awards based on ROA, the number of earned RSUs will be determined by comparing our ROA for the three-year performance period ending December 31, 2022 with the ROA of each of the companies in the KBW Regional Bank Index over the same period.
+For the awards based on ROA, the number of earned RSUs will be determined by comparing our ROA for the three-year performance period ending December 31, 2023 with the ROA of each of the companies in the KBW Regional Bank Index over the same period.
 For this purpose, ROA will consist of the average ROA over the three years.
 If our ROA over the performance period is below the 30th percentile when ranked against each of the peer companies, no RSUs will be earned.
 If the ranking is equal to the 30th percentile, 50% of the target RSUs will be earned.
 To the extent that our ROA is ranked above the 30th percentile, the number of earned target RSUs will be scaled up to 150% of the target RSUs for performance at or above the 70th percentile, so that 100% of the target RSUs will be earned for performance at the 50th percentile.

-Payout of 2017 and 2018 Long-Term Equity Incentives
+Payout of 2019 Long-Term Equity Incentives

-Except with respect to Mr. Tai, the performance period for the long-term equity incentives awarded in December 2017 and March 2018 (for awards based on EPS) ended December 31, 2020.
-With respect to the awards based on EPS, the payout percentage was 92.612%.
-With respect to the awards based on TSR, the Company's ranking among the 44 companies was 30th, resulting in a percentile ranking at the 33rd percentile, and the payout percentage was 56%.
-With respect to the awards based on ROA, the Company's ranking among the 44 companies was 8th, resulting in a percentile ranking at the 84th percentile, and the payout percentage was 150%.
+The performance period for the long-term equity incentives awarded in July 2019 ended December 31, 2021.
+With respect to the awards based on EPS, the payout percentage was 77.443%.
+With respect to the awards based on TSR, the Company's ranking among the 40 companies was 16th, resulting in a percentile ranking at the 62nd percentile, and the payout percentage was 129%.
+With respect to the awards based on ROA, the Company's ranking among the 40 companies was 8th, resulting in a percentile ranking at the 82nd percentile, and the payout percentage was 150%.